thorlabsDev/rpc-benchmark/README.md

 # Solana RPC Benchmark Tool

-This GoLang-built tool is meticulously designed to transmit a multitude of RPC transactions to a specified Solana RPC endpoint.
-Its core purpose is to assess the transaction throughput, enabling users to determine the maximum Transactions Per Second (TPS) that the RPC can accommodate.
+This GoLang-built tool is designed to transmit multiple RPC transactions to a specified Solana RPC endpoint.
+Its core purpose is to assess the transaction throughput, enabling users to determine the maximum Transactions Per Second (TPS) that an RPC can handle.

 ## Features
 - Send multiple transactions concurrently to an RPC endpoint.